openafsfoundation/openafsfoundation.org/about/minutes/2015-06-12/index.md

 * It has been officially recognized at IBM that IBM license agreement has been tranfered from openafs.org to AFS Foundation, Todd takes action item to document
 * We have PayPal login and password from Roman
 * Margarete takes action item to send donor Thank You notes
 * Do we need paid hosting?
-NY David takes up action item to start discussion with our current hosts
+NY Dave takes up action item to start discussion with our current hosts
 * We will be at workshop, what kind of presence do we want to have?
 * What does law office in Pittsburg, PA have of AFS Foundation money (used for incorporation)?
 Margarete takes action item to track down
 * When do we being posting financial summaries?
 Previously proposed to be quarterly.
 Agreeed to be at fiscal calendar boundaries.
 Margarete takes action item to assemble